Liverpool County Premier League

 The Liverpool County Premier League is a football competition based in Merseyside, England.
 It was founded in 2006 as a merger of the Liverpool County Football Combination and the I Zingari League.

-The league has three divisions, the Premier Division, Division One and Division Two.
-The Premier Division sits at step 7 (or level 11) of the National League System and is a feeder league to the North West Counties League Division One North and South.
+The league has three divisions, the Premier Division, the Championship Division and the Conference Division.
+The Premier Division is a feeder league to the National League System and feeds the North West Counties League Division One North and South.

+The league has four knockout cup competitions: